How to Become an AMT (CMLA) - Certified Medical Laboratory Assistant

 Candidates will have two-and-a-half hours to complete this examination.
 Examinees are not permitted to continue taking the test beyond the given time limit.

 Candidates will receive their exam results immediately after completing the test.
-Test results appear on the screen and a paper copy of the results are provided by the proctor.
-The results are provided to examinees in writing only, and are not available via telephone.
-Once a certification is granted, applicants automatically become members of the AMT and can then take advantage of the various benefits it offers.
+Test results appear on the screen and a paper copy of the results is provided by the proctor.
+The results are provided to examinees in writing only and are not available via telephone.
+Once certification is granted, applicants automatically become members of the AMT and can then take advantage of the various benefits it offers.

 Candidates who meet all application requirements and pass the certification examination become certified by AMT.
-They will then receive materials and information describing the benefits as well as responsibilities bestowed on them.
+They will then receive materials and information describing the benefits and responsibilities bestowed on them.
 In addition, they will be given a membership certificate and a digital member card.
-As a certified member of AMT, candidates can participate in the professional activities of the organization.
+As certified members of AMT, candidates can participate in the organization’s professional activities.

-- Pay an annual fee – Certified candidates are required to pay an annual fee for keeping their membership status in the AMT active.
+- Pay an annual fee – Certified candidates must pay an annual fee to keep their membership status in the AMT active.
 This fee pays for all the benefits that members enjoy.
-The fee for medical lab assistant (CMLA) is $50.
+The fee for a medical lab assistant (CMLA) is $60.

-- Abide by the AMT Standards of Practice – The AMT Board of Directors has adopted Standards of Practice which define the pillars of competent, ethical, and honorable behavior for an AMT-certified allied healthcare professional.
+- Abide by the AMT Standards of Practice – The AMT Board of Directors has adopted Standards of Practice which define the pillars of competent, ethical, and honorable behavior for AMT-certified allied healthcare professionals.

 Recertification for AMT (CMLA)

-If candidates lose their active status and wish to to recertify with the AMT, they must comply with the CCP or pass the AMT certification exam again.
-The recertification fee for a medical technologist (MT) or a medical laboratory technician (MLT) is $295, and for a medical assistant (RMA) or a medical laboratory assistant (CMLA) is $175.
+If candidates lose their active status and wish to recertify with the AMT, they must comply with the CCP or pass the AMT certification exam again.
+The recertification fee for a medical technologist (MT) or a medical laboratory technician (MLT) is $310, and for a medical assistant (RMA) or a medical laboratory assistant (CMLA) is $205.
 If it has been longer than ten years since a candidate’s certification lapsed, they may only recertify via examination.

 Online Practice Exams – AMT (CMLA)

-American Medical Technologists (AMT) offers online practice exams that are beneficial to candidates preparing for the certification exam.
-Whether one is preparing for the medical assisting (RMA), phlebotomy technician (RPT), medical technologist (MT), or medical laboratory assistant (CMLA) exams, the AMT practice exams will help candidates review the material, gain confidence, and essentially be at ease about the exam.
+American Medical Technologists (AMT) offers online practice exams that benefit candidates preparing for the certification exam.
+Whether one is preparing for the medical assisting (RMA), phlebotomy, medical technologist (MT), or medical laboratory technician (MLT) exams, the AMT practice exams will help candidates review the material, gain confidence, and essentially be at ease about the exam.